torusco/github-workflows/README.md

 * PY_VERSION python default is now 3.11 by default, is not required, and can be overridden
 * NODE_VERSION node default is now 20 by default, is not required, and can be overridden
 * RUNS_ON for cdk defaults to 8 cores, and latest for all others, is no longer required, and can be overridden
+* Support modern version of yarn using corepack

 ## steps to migrate to this version